Group 8 (Sweden): Feminist equality comparison

-In contrast to the U.S. and Britain, Swedish feminist have achieved many of their goals in regards to women's equality.
-Although Sweden's approach was not very effective, they still played a very significant role in establishing nondiscrimination policies.
-Women in Sweden began liberating themselves from their patriarchal society as early as the 17th century.
-They were permitted to attend school, conduct business in their own names, and gained equal inheritance rights.
-Although they had made some progress, Swedish women still had many obstacles in their way preventing them from reaching full equality.
-It wasn't until 1968 that Group 8 was created.
+In contrast to the U.S. and Britain, Swedish feminist have achieved many of their goals in regards to women's equality, although a women's liberation movement only existed in minimal ways.
+Swedish feminists took a different route and focused on establishing non-discrimination policies.
+According to "Feminism and Politics a Comparative Perspective," in 1984, Sweden was often regarded as the country who had the most success establishing equality.
+Women in Sweden began liberating themselves from their patriarchal society as early as the 17th century, and by the 60's they were permitted to attend school, conduct business in their own names, and had gained equal inheritance rights.
+Although they had made significant progress in establishing equality, Swedish women still had further to go.
+It was not until 1968 that the feminist organization Group 8 was created.

-Group 8, a militant, feminist movement in Sweden took up various issues, such as demands for expansions of kindergartens, a 6-hour work day, equal pay for equal work, and opposition to pornography.
-Initially the organization was based in Stockholm, but later local groups were founded throughout the country.
 Group 8 consisted of about 1,000 members but had no true leader.
 The women of Group 8 created a sense of political activism through the use of media.
 They made sure female feminist columnists and writers were hired by the two major newspapers in Sweden, allowing for a feminist voice to be heard by just about everyone.
-The group also sponsored housing set aside solely for women in order to help protect, strengthen, and empower the female population.
-Unfortunately, Group 8 never became a consistently strong organization because they were more focused on class than on gender.
+The group also sponsored housing set aside solely for women to help protect, strengthen, and empower the female population.
+Group 8 never became a consistently strong organization because they were more focused on class than on gender.
 Group 8's impact and efforts towards equality have since died down a lot.
 Although Group 8 no longer holds a significant position in the feminist movement, it still publishes an issue of their magazine, "Kvinnobulletinen", every month.
 "Kvinnobulletinen", also known as "Women's Bulletin," was started by Gunilla Thorgren, who was the chief editor from 1970 to 1975.
 The magazine was first released in 1970 and covered various feminist issues such as prostitution, unionism, women in the workplace, heterosexuality, and homosexuality.

-Swedish Political Structure
+Swedish political structure

 As a liberal democracy, the Swedish system typically has little opposition to framework and rules for the resolution of conflict.
 The local government gives power to executive committees to govern at a community level.
 This distinguishes Swedish politics as well as their low level of political activism, with the exception of voting.
-Swedish officials are typically suspicious of women's groups that do exist in Sweden; this is primarily due to the structure of the women's organizations being more traditional rather than "liberationists.".
+Swedish officials are typically suspicious of women's groups that do exist in Sweden; this is primarily due to the structure of the women's organizations being more traditional rather than "liberationists".
 Because the government model emphasizes consensus, minorities typically have difficulty developing and implementing movements for their cause.

-However, in 2005, a feminist political party (Feminist Initiative) was formed and eventually announced it would nominate candidates for elections in the future.
-This political party, originally influenced by Group 8 and similar organizations, acquired an impressive 2500 members.
+In 2005 the political part Feminist Initiative was formed, and announced it would field candidates in future elections.
+This political party, originally influenced by Group 8 and similar organizations, acquired 2500 members.